 San Francisco Bay was inhabited by Indian tribes for thousands of years.
 When the Spanish came, tribes like the Mojave and others who spoke the Yuma language were already living there.

-On September 28, 1542, the Spaniard Juan Rodríguez Cabrillo was the first European to set foot on Californian soil.
-In 1577 the Englishman Drake also came to California, which he named New Albion, although it was the Spanish Jesuits who were the first to found their famous missions there.
+On 28th September 1542, the Spaniard Juan Rodríguez Cabrillo was the first European to set foot on Californian soil.
+In 1577 the Englishman Drake also came to California, which he named New Albion, although it was the Spanish Jesuits who were the first to set up their famous missions there.